Chosen Name and Identity Guidelines

 Saint Joseph’s University is committed to creating an inclusive environment for all.
 This is a critical step forward toward equity and treating all our community members with the dignity and personhood they deserve.
 I am proud that Saint Joseph’s University is leading in this area among our peer institutions, especially with regard to the integration of OIT platforms.

-A student’s preferred name will be used when your legal name is not absolutely necessary.
-Below you will find a table of where you should expect to see your preferred name or legal name
+A student’s chosen name will be used when your legal name is not absolutely necessary.
+Below you will find a table of where you should expect to see your chosen name or legal name

 Legal Name: Billing, Tax Documents, Official Transcripts, National Student Clearinghouse, Payroll

-*In order for your preferred first name to appear on your diploma, please submit a ticket to the Registrar’s Office at sju.edu/help.
+*In order for your chosen first name to appear on your diploma, please submit a ticket to the Registrar’s Office at sju.edu/help.